 - They want you to transfer money via Western Union, Money Gram, cashier's check, money order, or PayPal without sending a lease or showing you a room

-- Read the listing carefully, look for spelling grammar and spelling mistakes.
+- Read the listing carefully, and look for spelling grammar, and spelling mistakes.

-- Use google to search images used in the listing.
+- Use Google to search for images used in the listing.
 Doing this will show if the photos are taken from other websites and are from a different location.

 - Ask the lister to do a video walkthrough.
-If they refuse and gives you an excuse, it's likely a scam.
+If they refuse and give you an excuse, it's likely a scam.

 - Look for a sense of urgency.
 For example, scammers will pressure you to secure the room by placing a deposit immediately, even if you haven't visited the place

 If you notice anything suspicious, you can always report it to us by flagging it.
 We take flags extremely seriously and will always investigate your report.

 Scammers are creative when they try to fraud users.
 Here are some common scams that we've seen.